brianhouse/art_and_code/units/6_glitch/lecture.md

   <img src="code/canvas_8.png" width=400 /><br />
 </p>

 This comes in particularly handy if we want to make some bigger shapes.
-For example, let's draw with squares that are 5 pixels wide, and use the skip parameter in `range()` to make space for them:
+For example, let's draw with squares that are 5 pixels wide, and use the skip argument in `range()` to make space for them:

 This comes in handy if we want to use some bigger shapes.
-For example, instead of using `set()` to change a pixel, let's draw with squares that are 5 pixels wide, and use the skip parameter in `range()` to make space for them:
+For example, instead of using `set()` to change a pixel, let's draw with squares that are 5 pixels wide, and use the skip argument in `range()` to make space for them:

 ```py
 size(400, 400)